 The construction industry is nothing if not resourceful.
 This is the case with building supplies, too: sometimes a good stand-in can be the answer to supply chain disruptions.
 While some supplies may be must-haves for construction projects, others can be swapped for more affordable or more easily available alternatives..

 If steel prices are at an all-time high, for instance, builders know they can turn to rubber-backed composite instead.
-While the latter is usually a premium cladding material, with steel prices higher than normal the two materials might be available at a similar price point, and can be an affordable option to keep a project moving.
+While the latter is usually a premium cladding material, with steel prices higher than normal the two might be available at reduced material costs, and can be an affordable option to keep a project moving.